SoorajThanikkal/virtual_ornaments_try_on/readme.md

 Welcome to the **Virtual Ornaments Try-On** project!
 This application leverages augmented reality (AR) to allow users to virtually try on jewelry, enhancing the online shopping experience with real-time fittings. ✨💍

+---

+## 📖 About

+The **Virtual Ornaments Try-On** project is designed to bridge the gap between online jewelry shopping and the real-world fitting experience.
+By utilizing AR technology, users can visualize how different ornaments look on them before making a purchase.
+This enhances customer satisfaction and reduces the uncertainty of online jewelry shopping. 🛍️📸

+Key aspects of the project:
+- 🏗 **Built with Django** – A robust and scalable web framework.
+- 🎨 **Augmented Reality (AR) Technology** – Enables realistic try-on experiences.
+- 🔄 **Real-Time Processing** – Provides instant feedback for users.

+---

 ## 🚀 Features

 - 🎭 **Real-Time Jewelry Visualization** – See ornaments overlaid on your image.